Justin Kang

 Welcome to my website.
 You can find my Publications, Projects and CV above.
 Below, you can find some information about me.

-• I am a Graduate Student at the University of California, Berkeley, supervised by Prof. Kannan Ramchandran.
+• I am a Graduate Student at the University of California, Berkeley, affiliated with the BAIR Lab and supervised by Prof. Kannan Ramchandran.

 • Previously, I completed my Master’s of Applied Science at The University of Toronto supervised by Prof. Wei Yu.

 • My research interests include machine learning, privacy in learning, and data valuation.
-Recently, I’ve been applying some ideas from valuation/importance scoring to explainable AI for LLMs (see paper 1 below).
-I have a strong background in signal processing and information theory, and like to view these modern learning problems through that lens, which often leads to unique and exciting solutions.
+Recently, I’ve been working on applying some ideas from sparse signal processing to explainable AI for LLMs.
+I have a strong background in signal processing and information theory, and like to view machine learning problems through that lens, which often leads to unique and exciting solutions.

 • In 2019 I received my B.A.Sc. from the University of British Columbia in Engineering Physics.

-3. The Fair Value of Data Under Heterogeneous Privacy Constraints in Federated Learning.
-Justin Singh Kang, Ramtin Pedarsani and Kannan Ramchandran. arxiv.2301.13336, NeurIPS Workshops - FL@FM Dec.
-2023, TMLR (to appear). (paper, video)
+4. The Fair Value of Data Under Heterogeneous Privacy Constraints in Federated Learning.
+Justin Singh Kang, Ramtin Pedarsani and Kannan Ramchandran, NeurIPS FL@FM 2023, TMLR, 2024. (paper, video)

-4. Efficiently Computing Sparse Fourier Transforms of q-ary Functions.
-Justin Singh Kang, Y. E. Erginbas, A. Aghazadeh and K. Ramchandran.
+5. Efficiently Computing Sparse Fourier Transforms of q-ary Functions.
+Justin Singh Kang(e), Y. E. Erginbas(e), A. Aghazadeh and K. Ramchandran.
 IEEE ISIT 2023 (paper, video, code)